gregfenton/i18next-node-firestore-backend/examples/client-cli/README.md

-# Example NodeJS/CLI use of `i18next-node-firestore-backend`
+# Example NodeJS/CLI use of `i18next-node-firestore-backend` with `firebase`

-This is a CLI-based example of using i18next & i18next-node-firestore-backend to fetch translations from Firestore and display them to the console.
+This is a CLI-based example of using i18next & i18next-node-firestore-backend to fetch translations from Firestore using the Firebase Web Client SDK and display those values to the console.

 ## Requirements